Open Internet

 As the National Regulatory Authority (NRA) supervising the electronic communications market, EETT monitors the compliance of providers with the Regulation and cooperates with other competent authorities (e.g. Hellenic Data Protection Authority, Hellenic Consumers’ Ombudsman).
 In general, it promotes continued availability of non-discriminatory Internet access services at levels of quality that reflect advances in technology.

 EETT publishes annual reports (available in Greek) on the status of Open Internet in Greece and submits them to the European Commission and the Body of European Regulators for Electronic Communications (BEREC).
-The annual reports are based on data collected through questionnaires (available in Greek) filled out by providers.
+The annual reports are based on data collected through questionnaires filled out by providers.